KeishaSPerkins/ksp-landing-0918/content/teaching/activate2018/activate-2018-notes/index.md

 ---
-title: "Using JavaScript Libraries for Game Development"
+title: "An Introduction to P5.js for Game Development"
 date: 2018-02-24T14:07:29-05:00
 draft: false
 what: notes